ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/windows-perf-wpa-plugin.md

 ## Introduction

-[**WindowsPerf**](https://gitlab.com/Linaro/WindowsPerf/windowsperf) is a lightweight performance profiling tool inspired by Linux perf, specifically tailored for Windows on ARM.
+[**WindowsPerf**](https://github.com/arm-developer-tools/windowsperf) is a lightweight performance profiling tool inspired by Linux perf, specifically tailored for Windows on Arm.
-It leverages the ARM64 PMU (Performance Monitor Unit) and its hardware counters to offer precise profiling capabilities.
+It leverages the Arm64 PMU (Performance Monitor Unit) and its hardware counters to offer precise profiling capabilities.
 The **WindowsPerf WPA plugin** bridges the gap between the detailed output of **WindowsPerf** and the powerful capabilities of **Windows Performance Analyzer**.

 The plugin is built on the [`microsoft-performance-toolkit-sdk`](https://github.com/microsoft/microsoft-performance-toolkit-sdk) and is shipped as a single `.dll` file.